-To understand employee unhappiness, you have to understand values and basic human nature.
-And here is what you have to understand: THEY ARE THE SAME THING.
+To understand employee unhappiness, you have to understand that values and basic human nature are the same things.

 Values are defined as standards of behavior; qualities used as a method to attain an end or goal.

 Dr. Alfred Barrios discovered the 24 characteristics of geniuses.
-(The link is to a free download of the 24 genius characteristics.)
-Here is what Dr. Barrios had to say:
+Here is what he had to say:

 “Most people have the mistaken idea that geniuses are born, not made.
 But if you look at the lives of the world’s greatest geniuses—like Edison, Socrates, da Vinci, Shakespeare, Einstein—you discover they all had 24 personality characteristics in common.